Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 2. Select CoverageDefinition1 () in the Select Object dialog box.

-Prior to running a trade study in Analyzer, determine how much of the route can be observed when utilizing all four stations.
-N Asset Coverage measures the number of assets available simultaneously during coverage.
+Prior to running a trade study with the ModelCenter software, you need to determine how much of the route can be observed when all four stations are manned.
+Use an N Asset Coverage figure of merit to measure the number of assets available simultaneously during coverage.

 2. Select the Basic - Definition page.

-3. Select N Asset Coverage for the Definition - Type.
+3. Select N Asset Coverage in the Definition - Type drop-down list.

-4. Set the following in the Satisfaction frame:
+4. Set the following satisfaction criterion options in the Satisfaction panel:

 5. Option Action